 The vineyards of the German growing area lie in the state Rheinland-Pfalz as well as to a small extent also in the state Saarland.
-The 8,976-hectare vineyards are along the Moselle from the headwaters in the Vosges Mountains on the border Luxembourg until its confluence with the Rhine at Koblenz and at the two tributaries Saar and Ruwer.
-These three rivers gave the cultivation area the old name Mosel-Saar-Ruwer, which was valid until autumn 2007.
-The river Moselle winds its way from Trier to Koblenz over 237 km, but the airline is only 96 km.
-On the upper Mosel are the oldest vineyards Germany, here already the Romans operated in the 1st century BC.
+The 8,976-hectare vineyards are located along the Moselle from the headwaters in the Vosges Mountains on the border Luxembourg until its confluence with the Rhine at Koblenz and at the two tributaries Saar and Ruwer.
+These three rivers gave the cultivation area the old Moselle-Saar-Ruwer name, which was valid until autumn 2007.
+The river Moselle meanders on its way from Trier to Koblenz over 237 km, but the airline is only 96 km.
+On the upper Moselle are the oldest vineyards Germany, here already the Romans operated in the 1st century BC.
 Viticulture and founded 15 v.
 Chr.
 The city of Augusta Treverorum, today's Trier.
 In the communities Piesport and earth are still remnants of old Roman Press to visit.
 Likewise, that shows Neumagen wine ship to the early Roman wine culture on the Mosel.

-At the Vienna Congress in 1815, the formerly Kurtrier territory was added to the Prussian state.
+At the Congress of Vienna in 1815, the formerly Kurtrier territory was added to the Prussian state.
 As a result, there were various measures by the royal, Prussian government to improve the economic situation of the Moselle winemakers.
-These include the classification of vineyard locations with the famous Prussian layer classification, the founding of the winegrowing association and the construction of three winegrowing domains on Mosel and Saar, whereby a heyday of Mosel wine was initiated.
+These include the classification of vineyard locations with the famous Prussian layer classification, the foundation of the winegrowing association and the establishment of three winegrowing domains on Mosel and Saar, whereby a heyday of Mosel wine was initiated.
 Thus the tradition of the great wine lover became king Frederick the Great (1712-1786) continued, who already in 1769 on the southern slope of the Klausberg in the park Sanssouci in Potsdam create a vineyard.

 The growing area is one of the warmer climates in Germany.
 The Moselle practices like everyone else waters a positive effect or creates for it the condition by the formation of valley slopes.
 The winemaking benefits from the ideal combination of steep, sun-drenched slopes, the sun-reflecting slate floors and optimal precipitation ratio.
 In some steep slopes is the processing only by means of special devices and Monorackbahnen possible.
-To the steepest vineyards the world counts Calmont with up to 68 ° Tilt, By the heat storage will be frosts largely prevented.
+To the steepest vineyards the world counts Calmont with up to 68 ° Tilt, By the heat storage are frosts largely prevented.
 There are only slight temperature fluctuations.
 As a rule, there are pleasantly warm summers and only moderately cold winters.
-The soils consist of Muschelkalk and Keuper on the upper reaches of the Moselle, as well as of the middle and lower reaches of the Moselle and in the valleys of the Saar and Ruwer of Devonian and slate.
-The dark clay shale occurs in about half of the vineyards.
+The soils consist of Muschelkalk and Keuper on the upper reaches of the Moselle, as well as on the middle and lower reaches of the Mosel and in the valleys of Saar and Ruwer from Devonian and Tonschiefer.
+The dark slate occurs in about half of the vineyards.

 The area Bernkastel or Mittelmosel (formerly Untermosel) forms the centerpiece of most vineyards.
 It extends from Briedel in the north upriver to the Moselle metropolis Trier in the south in a length of about 50 kilometers.
 The Moselle flows through the area in ten relatively narrow loops.
-The large area covers almost 6,000 hectares of vines and is divided into the ten major locations Badstube, Kurfürstlay, Michelsberg, Münzlay, Nacktarsch, Schwarzlay, St. Michael, Probstberg, Römerlay and vom Heiß Stein.
+The large area comprises nearly 6,000 hectares of vineyards and is divided into the ten major locations Badstube, Kurfürstlay, Michelsberg, Münzlay, Nacktarsch, Schwarzlay, St. Michael, Probstberg, Römerlay and Vom Heiß Stein.
 Here are the most famous Moselle communities and vineyards.
-Bernkasteler is one of the most famous individual sites in the area and also in Germany Doctor, It belongs to the prestigious Großlage Badstube with (uncommonly) exclusively prime locations.
+Bernkasteler is one of the most famous individual locations in the area and also in Germany Doctor, It belongs to the prestigious Großlage Badstube with (uncommonly) exclusively prime locations.
 For the most part, the deep soils of dark blue weathered Devonian slate with often high stone content, in the community Ürzig there are also Rotliegendes (red sandstone).
 The most famous wine-growing communities with their individual layers:

-The Mosel loop with view from the single location or the mountain Calmont.
-Right at the foot of the mountain is the community Bremm, left behind the community Eller and in the middle of the community Neef
+The Moselle loop with view from the single location or the mountain Calmont.
+Right at the foot of the mountain is the community Bremm, left behind the community Eller and in the middle the community Neef

-The area Upper Mosel is occasionally referred to as Southern Wine Mosel .
-It covers about 670 hectares of vineyards south of Trier on the border with Luxembourg and is divided into the two major locations summit and Königsberg.
+The area Obermosel is sometimes referred to as Southern Wine Mosel .
+He covers about 670 hectares of vineyards south of Trier on the border with Luxembourg and is divided into the two major locations summit and Königsberg.
 The rarely steep vineyards in wide valleys stretch from Perl to Wasserliesch.
-It does not dominate slate but limestone, Keuper and marl soils.
+It is not slate, but shell limestone, Keuper and marl soils prevail.
 Therefore, the area is also often with the Champagne compared.
 A special feature is the age-old grape variety Elbling, are made from the sparkling sect.
 Well-known wine-growing communities with their individual layers are:

-The named after the river area Saar is divided into the large Scharzberg with 22 individual layers.
-The name of the location refers to the most famous single location here Scharzhofberg, The area covers about 730 hectares of vineyards, about once again as much are not currently managed.
-It stretches from Filzen at the Mosel mouth of the Saar upriver to Serrig, as well as in the Konzer Tälchen branching off from Konz, a side valley of the Saar.
+The designated after the river area Saar is divided into the large Scharzberg with 22 individual layers.
+The name of the location refers to the most famous single location here Scharzhofberg, The area covers about 730 hectares of vineyards, about once again as much is currently not managed.
+It stretches from Filzen at the Mosel mouth of the Saar upriver to Serrig, as well as in the Konzer Tälchen branching off from Konz, a tributary of the Saar.
 The soils are largely dominated by gray-blue Hunsrück schist different degrees of weathering and are interspersed with clay-containing brown soil.
-The vineyards are about 50 to 100 meters higher and the average temperatures are slightly lower than on the Mosel.
+The vineyards are around 50 to 100 meters higher and the average temperatures are slightly lower than on the Mosel.
 The thereby delayed maturing process of the grapes is one of the reasons why the Riesling wines are a bit more acidic.
 The wine-growing communities with their individual layers are:

 Total vineyard area has decreased by around 1,400 hectares in the last ten years, or around 13%.
-Although the proportion of white wine grapes has fallen from just under 95 to just under 91%, it is still the highest among all 13 regions (followed by the Rheingau with just under 85%).
+Although the proportion of white wine grapes has fallen from just under 95 to almost 91%, it is still the highest among all 13 growing regions (it follows the Rheingau with almost 85%).
 At the top are in the same order the same eight grape varieties.
 It dominates with 60% clearly the Riesling.
 A special feature is the very old variety white / red Elbling, which is grown almost 100% only on the Mosel.
 However, the stock has been reduced by almost half.
 As in the other growing areas also have many other German new varieties lost a lot of ground.
 The grape variety status 2009 (0 = less than 0.5 hectares):

 German main name